cobrowseio/cobrowse-sdk-xamarin/README.md

 * [![NuGet](https://img.shields.io/nuget/v/Xamarin.iOS.SwiftRuntimeSupport.svg?label=Xamarin.iOS.SwiftRuntimeSupport)](https://www.nuget.org/packages/Xamarin.iOS.SwiftRuntimeSupport/)

-This NuGet copiese the necessary Swift libraries in the right place when building your app or when generating the archive of the app (not the IPA).
+This NuGet copies the necessary Swift libraries in the right place when building your app or when generating the archive of the app (not the IPA).

-This NuGet, however, does not copy the Swift libraries in he right place when generating the IPA using Visual Studio, causing the rejection of the App Store when uploading the IPA.
+This NuGet, however, does not copy the Swift libraries in the right place when generating the IPA using Visual Studio, causing the rejection of the App Store when uploading the IPA.
 Please follow [Xamarin documentation](https://github.com/xamarin/XamarinComponents/blob/master/iOS/SwiftRuntimeSupport/readme.txt) describing how to build and publish your Xamarin.iOS application using the Xcode IPA wizard.
 The steps are:

 1. In Visual Studio, select a valid iOS device before archiving.
 2. Go to *Build* menu → *Archive for Publishing*